7Ji/7Ji/README.md

  - [usb2host](https://github.com/7Ji/usb2host) in C, [router_reporter](https://github.com/7Ji/router_reporter) in Go, [mirai-ip-notifier](https://github.com/7Ji/mirai-ip-notifier) in Go, [arch_pkgbuilds_dumper](https://github.com/7Ji/arch_pkgbuilds_dumper) in Python, [CargoStranding](https://github.com/7Ji/CargoStranding) in C++, [CargoStrandingWeb](https://github.com/7Ji/CargoStrandingWeb) in Javascript, and other nice tools.

 I created the following organisations and actively lead & maintain them:
  - [7Ji-PKGBUILDs](https://github.com/7Ji-PKGBUILDs), collections of PKGBUILDs (recipes to build Arch Linux package from) submitted/maintained/co-maintained by myself, focusing on kernel, video de/encoding, and more.
+Consider it my own AUR.
  - [HybridELEC](https://github.com/HybridELEC), a downstream semi-distro to achieve side-by-side dual boot of CoreELEC (see below) and EmuELEC (see below), some special images are also released for chosen devices to achieve triple boot, with Android as the main OS.
 In various languages (including an Android App to switch OS) and based on kernel/booting reverse-engineering.

 I maintaind the following projects previously and enjoyed the experience:
  - [EmuELEC](https://github.com/EmuELEC/EmuELEC) (during 2022-2023), a distro focusing on smooth out-of-box retro gaming experience on entry-level ARM devices, for Amlogic and Rockchip devices.
 As the kernel expert in team to introduce support to new devices.

-I contributed or am contributing to the following projects:
- - [linux](https://kernel.org), the kernel, to mainline and its many vendor BSP forks (see below)
- - [u-boot](https://github.com/u-boot/u-boot), the bootloader, to mainline and its many vendor BSP forks (see below)
- - [systemd](https://github.com/systemd/systemd), a system and service manager
- - [libgit2](https://github.com/libgit2/libgit2), a cross-platform, linkable library implementation of Git
- - [CoreELEC](https://github.com/CoreELEC/CoreELEC), a lightweight OS for Kodi
- - [archlinuxarm](https://github.com/archlinuxarm), a downstream distro of Arch Linux for ARM platforms.
- - [armbian fork](https://github.com/ophub/amlogic-s9xxx-armbian), a downstream distro of Debian and a build framework.
+I contributed to various projects and here's not enough space to document them.

 Some of my upstreamable / non-upstreamable patches to mainline kernel and u-boot are hosted in the following repos/branches:
  - [7Ji/linux](https://github.com/7Ji/linux), the default amlogic tree contains my patchsets to enable Amlogic partitions support, port several device trees, and add/improve the JL21xx network PHY driver and openvfd driver.